 Pet Loss Support and Grief Group

 The Veterinary Health Center now offers a pet loss support and grief group to provide a safe space and support to individuals and families during the emotional period from diagnosis through illness progression to death of a pet.
-The free service meets twice a month at the Adams Conference Center at the College of Veterinary Medicine.
+The free service meets twice a month at the College of Veterinary Medicine.

 For meeting dates or more information about our support services, contact Francesca Tocco, MSW, at 573-884-1295 or CVMGriefSupport@missouri.edu.